front-commerce/developers.front-commerce.com/source/docs/advanced/features/invoices.md

 ---
 id: invoices
 title: Invoices
+description: Customers can have access to their invoices from their account.
+By default, if the integration supports it, invoices can be accessed from order pages and have an online HTML version with a printable-friendly theme.
+This guide explains how to adapt the feature to your needs.
 ---

-Customers can have access to their invoices from their account.
-By default, if the integration supports it, invoices can be accessed from order pages and have an online HTML version with a printable-friendly theme.

 In a project, you may want to change the default source to retrieve invoices or prefer to provide a downloadable PDF document for them.
 This section documents how that could be achieved.